AudioBible/KJV/README.md

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!

+What television/media does is envoke emotions and portray views about the world, subliminally iterating on how we could behave and percieve what is around us!

 # audiobible find conspiracy